 Historic England gathers information on a site, defines a boundary around it and advises the Secretary of State for Culture, Media and Sport of its eligibility for inclusion on the schedule.
 There is no appeal against the scheduling process.

-Damage to Scheduled Monument is a criminal offence and any works affecting one require Scheduled Monument Consent from the Secretary of State.
+Damage to scheduled monuments is a criminal offence and any works affecting one require Scheduled Monument Consent from the Secretary of State.
 Development close to a scheduled monument which might damage its setting is also material consideration in the planning system and may require consent.
-Where a monument is both scheduled and listed, provisions for Scheduled Monuments take precedent.
+Where a monument is both scheduled and listed, provisions for scheduled monuments take precedent.

 Protection can also be given by another process, additional to or separate from scheduling, taking the monument into state ownership or placing it under guardianship, the latter meaning that the owner retains possession, while the appropriate national heritage body maintains it and (usually) opens it to the public.

 A 'Conservation' map is available as an interactive map which shows all the scheduled ancient monuments, listed buildings, conservation areas, and much more in the borough.
 Please be patient for all the layers to load when the interactive map first opens.
 For help using the map please click on 'Help on using this map' at the top of the interactive map page.